2002 NASCAR Craftsman Truck Series: Advance Auto Parts 250

 The Advance Auto Parts 250 was held April 13 at Martinsville Speedway.
 Ted Musgrave won the pole.
-The race is best known for a caution: Kevin Harvick intentionally turned Coy Gibbs around for previous contact and NASCAR instantly parked him.
-In the post-race interview Harvick lied that he did not intentionally crash Gibbs even though it was heard on the radio; he was banned from the cup race the next day.
+The race is best known for an incident involving Kevin Harvick and Coy Gibbs, in which Harvick spun Gibbs out after previous contact.
+NASCAR responded by parking Harvick for the rest of the race.
+In the post-race interview, Harvick claimed that he did not intentionally crash Gibbs despite radio transmissions stating otherwise.
+This resulted in Harvick being suspended from the cup race the next day.